-1. Which laws made it difficult for enslaved people to organize any kind of resistance against their enslavers?

-2. Which laws protected enslaved people from being mistreated by their enslavers?

-3. Who do you think would enforce the slave laws that protected enslaved people?

-4. Which law made it difficult for an enslaved person to prove that their enslaver had mistreated them?

-5. In your own opinion, which four of the slave laws do you consider to be the most severe and unfair?
+- 1. Which laws made it difficult for enslaved people to organize any kind of resistance against their enslavers? - 2.
+Which laws protected enslaved people from being mistreated by their enslavers? - 3.
+Who do you think would enforce the slave laws that protected enslaved people? - 4.
+Which law made it difficult for an enslaved person to prove that their enslaver had mistreated them? - 5.
+In your own opinion, which four of the slave laws do you consider to be the most severe and unfair?

 Activity Idea: Look up the following phrases online and see if you can find their meaning.

-1. "The wind blows from the South today."
+- 1. "The wind blows from the South today."

-- 1. The while blows from the South today.

 - 2. "When the sun comes back and the first quail calls."

 - 3. "The river bank makes a mighty good road."

 - 4. "The dead trees will show you the way."

 - 5. "A friend of a friend sent me."

 - 6. "Steal away, steal away to Jesus."